cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/helm/installing-helm-aks.md

     secretName: cfy-secret-name
 ```

-We using external LoadBalancer, no Ingress Nginx / CertManager installed to cluster in this example.
+We used an external LoadBalancer, no Ingress Nginx/ CertManager to install the cluster in this example.

-#### Deployment of helm chart
+#### Deployment of Helm Chart

 ```bash
 helm repo add cloudify-helm https://cloudify-cosmo.github.io/cloudify-helm